-A number of states—including California, Nevada, Oregon, Massachusetts, Maine, Washington, and Washington D.C.—have now decriminalized at least some recreational marijuana use.
+A number of states—including California, Nevada, Oregon, Massachusetts, Maine, Washington, Colorado, Illinois, Michigan, Vermont, Alaska, and Washington D.C.—have now decriminalized at least some recreational marijuana use.
 The majority of states also have legalized marijuana for medicinal use.

-So, how does the legalization of weed affect state DUI/DWI law?
-Generally, it has no effect: Most states that have decriminalized marijuana haven’t changed their DUI/DWI laws.
-The laws of these states already covered driving while impaired by marijuana.
+So, how does the legalization of weed affect state DUI laws?
+Generally, it has no effect: Most states that have decriminalized marijuana haven’t changed their DUI laws.
+But the laws of these states already covered driving while impaired by marijuana.

-In most states, there are two types of DUI charge: “impairment” and “per se.”
+All states have two types of DUI charges: “impairment” and “per se.”
 The difference between the two charges is how the prosecution proves the driver was “under the influence.”

 With a per se DUI, the prosecution just needs to show that the driver had a blood alcohol concentration (BAC) of .08% or more (.05% or more in Utah.)
 The thinking is that anyone who has a BAC of at least .08% is under the influence and shouldn’t be driving.
 But most per se laws refer only to alcohol concentration—they don’t prohibit driving with a certain amount of drugs in your system.
 So, a motorist who is under the influence of only marijuana typically can’t be convicted of a per se DUI.

 Impairment DUI charges, on the other hand, do apply to marijuana use.
 The focus of impairment laws is on how the drugs or alcohol affected the driver—not on which substance or the actual amount in the driver’s system.
 And, if the driver is impaired, it doesn’t matter whether the alcohol or drug use was legal.
 That’s why states haven’t had to change their DUI laws in the wake of marijuana decriminalization: A driver who ingests marijuana legally—but is impaired—can still be convicted of an impairment DUI.